Framework integration

 Under PHP-FPM or CGI, the running interpreter is the web handler, not a CLI binary that can

 spawn background workers.
-AdaptiveEngine already handles this: under a non-CLI SAPI it
+CliLauncher already handles this: under a non-CLI SAPI it resolves

-resolves PHP_BINDIR/php (falling back to php on PATH), so the common case needs no
+PHP_BINDIR/php (falling back to php on PATH), so the common case needs no config.
+Override

 use Flytachi\Winter\Thread\Thread;

-Thread::bindEngine(new AdaptiveEngine(binaryPath: '/usr/bin/php'));For an explicit, environment-independent config, use
+Thread::bindLauncher(AdaptiveLauncher::adaptive(binaryPath: '/usr/bin/php'));For an explicit, environment-independent config, build a

 use Flytachi\Winter\Thread\Thread;